 3. Keywords (SEO)

-When writing content for your website, make sure you use plenty of important keywords that people might be using in a relevant search.
-Businesses are now using this “search engine optimization” (SEO) to increase their brand’s exposure to potential customers.
-For example, if you run a New York City catering company, your website content/blogs should include specific phrases like “local catering in New York,” “affordable catering services,” “excellent staff for parties,” etc. in order to rank higher on search engines.
-That is a crude example, but you get the idea.
+When writing content for your website, use plenty of important keywords that people might be using in a relevant search.
+Businesses are now using search engine optimization (SEO) to increase their brand’s exposure to potential customers.
+For example, if you run a New York City catering company, your website content/blogs should include specific phrases like “local catering in New York,” “affordable catering services,” and “excellent staff for parties,” so you’ll rank higher on search engines.

 4. Avoid Redundancies

 When reading website content, one of my biggest recurring pet peeves is the repeated use of redundancies.
-It’s just repetitive!…
+It’s just repetitive!

-I know.
-That was a knee slapper….
+… I know.
+That was a knee slapper.

 5. Original Content

-This should go without saying, but it is important to come up with your own content.
+This should go without saying, but it’s important to create your own content.
 Plagiarizing is a serious offense that can have lasting repercussions for you and your business.
-Yes, you can pull ideas from other companies, but producing unique, original content will go a long way with your customers and set you apart from the competition.
+Yes, you can pull ideas from other companies — it’s called inspiration! — but producing unique, original content will go a long way with your customers and set you apart from the competition.

 If possible, think outside the box and offer a different approach to your products or services.
 Try using your own experiences, interests, and knowledge to craft content that feels personal and connects with people on a deeper level.
 Remember: Your brand is unique.
 Highlight that through good website content!